ondefy/Zyfi-Token-Zkforge/README.md

 1. **Staking for ZFI Token**
    - Allows users to stake ZFI tokens to get stZFI.
-   - Supports the minting of a non-transferable stZFY token.
+   - Supports the minting of a non-transferable stZFI token.
    - Enables the distribution of ZFI rewards and yield in an ERC20 token.
    - Implements a cooldown period for users wishing to withdraw from the staking contract (6, 12 or 24 months).